Post job

 Office associates have varied duties and responsibilities within an organization.
 They are responsible for the cash management operation, customer service functions, and administrative services.
 Other responsibilities include organizing and maintaining files and documents, administering all bookkeeping activities, and managing the entire office.
 Office associates also oversee the overall human resource activities within an organization, such as handling employment forms and health insurance administration.
 The skills required for this position include communication skills, organizational skills, and active listening skills.

-As far as similarities go, this is where it ends because an office secretary responsibility requires skills such as "office procedures," "payroll," "database management," and "financial reports."
+While similarities exist, there are also some differences between office secretaries and student office worker.
+For instance, office secretary responsibilities require skills such as "office procedures," "payroll," "database management," and "financial reports."
 Whereas a student office worker is skilled in "administrative tasks," "facebook," "financial aid," and "customer service."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, student office workers reach similar levels of education than office secretaries.
 Student office workers are 1.1% less likely to earn a Master's Degree and 0.3% less likely to graduate with a Doctoral Degree.